bauzaar/gulp-zilla/README.md

 ## Quick Start

-  Before get started with gulp-fishbone you must create a gulpfile.js into your root folder here an example:
+  Before get started with gulp-fishbone you must create a gulpfile.js into your root folder and run npm install from terminal here an example:

 ```bash